What is spirituality?

-- Love and Social Support: A close network of family and friends that lends help and emotional support has been found to offer protection against many diseases.
+- Love and Social Support.
+Studies show that a close network of family and friends that lends help and emotional support offers protection against many diseases.
 Researchers believe that people who experience love and support tend to resist unhealthy behaviors and feel less stressed.
-In a clinical study of a close knit Italian American community in Pennsylvania, researchers found that the death rate from heart attack was half that of the United States' average.
+In a clinical study of a close-knit Italian American community in Pennsylvania, researchers found that the death rate from heart attack was half that of the United States' average.
 Researchers concluded that the strong social support network helped protect this population from heart disease.

 What illnesses and conditions respond well to spirituality?

 Programs with a strong spiritual component, such as Alcoholics Anonymous (AA), show that spiritual disciplines may be especially effective for drug and alcohol addiction.
 The regular practice of prayer and meditation is strongly associated with recovery and abstinence from drugs.

 Results from several studies indicate that people with strong religious and spiritual beliefs heal faster from surgery, are less anxious and depressed, have lower blood pressure, and cope better with chronic illnesses such as arthritis, diabetes, heart disease, cancer, and spinal cord injury.